llexileon/rubytetris/README.md

 * Down arrow to accelerate shape drop
 * Left & Right arrows to move shape across the grid
 * Z to rotate shape counter clockwise
-* X to rotate shape counter clockwise
+* X to rotate shape clockwise
 * Q to quit